deltachat/deltachat-pages/en/gdpr.md

 - Creates **no additional information requirements** for the controller towards direct or indirect data subjects regarding any collection of address-book-data, article 13, 14 GDPR.

-- Needs **no data protection impact assessment**  to be carry out for Delta Chat (Article 35 GDPR), because it processes no particular additional data beyond E-Mail messenging.
+- Needs **no data protection impact assessment**  to be carried out for Delta Chat (Article 35 GDPR), because it processes no particular additional data beyond E-Mail messenging.

 - Adding Delta Chat's privacy measures to the
   **record of processing activities** can have a positive impact